When you’re a member of Monroe County Community Credit Union, you’re not just a customer, you're a member and part-owner of the credit union.

 - Kenneth Stritt

 Formed in 1953, what exists today was originally the Consolidated Paper Credit Union (CPCU).
 The credit union experienced a great deal of growth over the years, which resulted in the community charter that exists now.
 The most significant growth came through mergers with several other credit unions to establish what is now known as Monroe County Community Credit Union.
-These other credit unions include: River Raisin Employees Credit Union, Maeco Employees Federal Credit Union, Monroe Paper Products Credit Union, Monroe Affiliated Locals Credit Union, Monroe Municipalities Employee Credit Union, Monroe Area Federal Credit Union, and St. Patrick Carleton Federal Credit Union.
+These other credit unions include: River Raisin Employees Credit Union, Maeco Employees Federal Credit Union, Monroe Paper Products Credit Union, Monroe Affiliated Locals Credit Union, Monroe Municipalities Employee Credit Union, Monroe Area Federal Credit Union, St. Patrick Carleton Federal Credit Union and River Rouge Municipal Credit Union.
 Through these mergers, members from these smaller credit unions were able to access a vast array of services previously unavailable to them.

 The first changes to CPCU took place in the 1970’s.The credit union purchased the building at 14 Winchester Street and transformed it into a full-service financial institution, complete with teller windows and the credit union’s first Automated Teller Machine.
 The old Biltmore Restaurant located at 414 Telegraph Road was also purchased and completely renovated by the credit union to accommodate the rapidly expanding membership.
 CPCU had its name and charter officially changed in October 1982 by the State of Michigan to Monroe County Community Credit Union.